 If you have fitness goals, one of them might be washboard abs.
-However, this is not always an easy feat.
+However, getting this is not always an easy feat.
 Many guys go about their quest for a ribbed torso the wrong way.
 You could do hundreds of thousands of sit-ups, but you’re not going to see changes unless you get lean.

 If you’re eating well but still have trouble shedding body fat, don’t assume that you should engage in excessive cardiovascular exercise.
 Athletes that run marathons without paying attention to their core might find it hard to pinch an inch, but they might not have a chiseled stomach.